 In a sense, a heat pump serves as a transfer unit.
 A heat pump pulls hot air from the exterior and moves the heated air into a house.
 For some homeowners, a heat pump proves preferable to a furnace.
 However, a heat pump may run into some issues that could cause it to make noise.

 Be aware that different noises may indicate various problems.
-You might not be able to tell these noises apart, which is why requesting service from a skilled technician is a wise decision.
+You might not be able to tell these noises apart, which is why requesting service from a skilled heating technician is a wise decision.
 Residents in Portland, OR, and neighboring areas have a heating and cooling company available at their disposal.
-[Company_name] offers heating repair and maintenance work upon request.
+Climate Control offers heating repair and heating maintenance work upon request.

 Still, homeowners will benefit from knowing what various noises might mean and the problems they may be causing.